News...

 Launch day!

-Celebrating with the incredible Stephanie Zia, CEO of Blackbird Books, my editor, co-founder of Creative Writing Workshops London, and co-host of Words With Wine in W4!
+Celebrating with the incredible Stephanie Zia, CEO of Blackbird Books,

 Only Human